bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/02_Python/03_KMeans.rst

-Kmeans
+KMeans
 ------

 KMeans is machine-learning algorithm (NP-hard), popularly employed for cluster analysis in data mining, and interesting for benchmarking and performance evaluation.

-The objective of the Kmeans algorithm to group a set of multidimensional points into a predefined number of clusters, in which each point belongs to the closest cluster (with the nearest mean distance), in an iterative process.
+The objective of the KMeans algorithm to group a set of multidimensional points into a predefined number of clusters, in which each point belongs to the closest cluster (with the nearest mean distance), in an iterative process.